 Next call for proposals for beamtime

 A call for User proposals will open on August 7, 2017 and close on September 7, 2017.
 This call is for proposals requesting beam time at the BioMAX, HIPPIE and NanoMAX beamlines in the scientific areas Structural Biology, Spectroscopy, and Nano Sciences.
 Beam time will be allocated from December 2017 to July 2018.
-The call will open in August and the closing date will be at the end of August with a review in early October.
+The call will open in August and the closing date will be in the beginning of September with a review in early November.

 We are also preparing a call for commissioning experts for the VERITAS beam line at the 3 GeV ring, the BLOCH, FinEstBeaMS and SPECIES beamlines at the 1.5 GeV ring and the FemtoMAX beamline at the short-pulse facility.
 The commissioning expert call will be opened at a later date during the Autumn.
 More information on these calls as well as the technical expertise we require for the commissioning expert call will appear on our website nearer to the opening of these calls.